This Irish potato leek soup is a delicious way to celebrate St. Patrick’s Day. It reminds me of a loaded baked potato…in the form of soup!

 Stovetop Instaructions

-- Melt butter in a large saucepan over low heat; stir in onion, celery and leek.
+Melt butter in a large soup pot over medium heat; stir in onion, celery and leek.

 -